AnkilaKumari/Project2D/README.md

 # Project2D

-## Ensure you are logged in with your Non-UMN ID and password to access the Map.
+## When you open MAP, a sign-in pop-up will appear.
+Log in using your ArcGIS ID and password, but do not use your UMN credentials.